RogerJFX/IntelliSearch/CODE_OF_CONDUCT.md

 ## Our Standards

-We don't give a damned shit on anybody not being or becoming our friend.
-We are cool and we try to keep staying cool.
+We don't give a damn shit on anybody not being or not becoming our friend.
+We strongly believe to be cool and we try to keep this state.

 That's all.